Armstrong Atlantic State University

 Faculty Co-Advisor, Armstrong Phi Alpha Theta, 2010-present

 Consulting with K-12 Educators

-Instructor, travel course on American history for area K-12 teachers through the Massie Heritage Center, funded by Teaching American History federal grant program.
-Itinerary: Williamsburg, Richmond and Monticello in 2011, Boston and Philadelphia in 2012, and Tennessee and North Georgia in 2013.
+Lead Historian, Teaching American History travel course on American history for area K-12 teachers through the Massie Heritage Center.
+Itinerary: Williamsburg and Monticello in 2011, Boston in 2012, and Washington, D.C. and New York in 2013.

-Consultant, Center for Civic Education, Massie Heritage Center, Savannah-Chatham County Public Schools (May 2010); led workshop for elementary school teachers on American government .
+Consultant, Center for Civic Education, Massie Heritage Center, Savannah-Chatham County Public Schools (May 2010); led workshop for elementary school teachers on U. S. government.

 Consultant, Northwest History Consortium Teaching American History Grant (February 2010); assisted in setting the theme, readings and leading discussions for one week during online ten-week course delivering content and pedagogy to high school Teacher-Leaders.